zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-google.md

 village [, advance alone], returns alone, sits alone in a quiet place, performs alone, walks, lives, moves, turns, guards, survives, and survives alone."
-For the border dwelling should be used, it should be like a rhinoceros Walk alone like a horn.
+For the border dwelling should be used, it should be like a rhinoceros Walk alone like a rhinoceros.

 Because of that, the single enlightened person said:

 "Like the lion and the beast king is a person with strong teeth, a walker after oppression and victory,

-should use the side residence, and should walk alone like a rhinoceros horn. "
+should use the side residence, and should walk alone like a rhinoceros. "

 159. Do it at the right time, be kind, compassionate, joyful, calm and free,

-Those who are not opposed by all the world should walk alone like a rhinoceros horn.
+Those who are not opposed by all the world should walk alone like a rhinoceros.

 "Do it at the right time, be kind, compassionate, joyful, calm and liberate":
 "The one who is enlightened alone fills one side with the heart of walking with